When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pregnancy Hormones

-When you first suspected you were pregnant, you likely peed on a pregnancy test stick to find out for sure.
-Those tests measure the Human Chorionic Gonadotropin (hCG) levels in your urine.
-This hormone is produced in pregnancy, and for the first trimester, its level increases quickly.
+When you first suspected you were pregnant, you likely peed on a pregnancy test to measure Human Chorionic Gonadotropin (hCG).
+This hormone spikes rapidly in the first trimester.

 The Most Likely Cause